Postnuptial Agreement in California: Does It Hold Up in Court?

 What is a Postnuptial Agreement?

 A postnuptial agreement is a legal contract entered into by you and your spouse after you’re already married.
 Unlike a prenuptial agreement, which is signed before the wedding, a postnuptial agreement is created during your marriage.
-You may choose to enter into a postnuptial agreement for various reasons, such as:

 • Clarifying financial responsibilities and property division